captbaritone/jordaneldredge.com/_posts/2016-11-11-an-introduction-to-functional-programming-in-javascript.md

 > `titleCase` is a function which splits its value into words, `capify`s those
 > words, and then joins them back together.

-That's pretty readable, and it reads in terms of the programs intent rather than in terms of implementation detail.
+That's pretty readable, and it clearly communicates the program's intent rather than its implementation details.

 ## Compare the two